 In general terms, a verbal warning would be placed on a person’s file for six months and a final written warning would usually be placed for 12 months.
 Regular reviews should be built into the review period, along with any necessary training to help the nurse maintain required performance standards.

 One of the doctors in a practice has noticed that a previously conscientious receptionist has started to be regularly late for work and is taking odd sick days.
-The doctor speaks to the practice manager about the situation, who advises she has noticed the receptionist’s behaviour and has spoken informally to her but there has been no improvement.
+The doctor speaks to the practice manager about the situation, who advises she has noticed the receptionist’s behaviour and has spoken informally to her but there has been

 The doctor calls the receptionist in for a meeting to establish what may be causing this behaviour.
 The receptionist bursts into tears during the meeting and tells the doctor that she is being bullied by the practice manager and is unsure how to tackle the situation.

 The receptionist says the practice manager has spoken to her about her conduct and she knows this is unacceptable, but she is uncomfortable speaking to the practice manager about it.
 The receptionist accuses the manager of ridiculing her in front of other staff members and that she is feeling bullied and harassed.